emmanuellaumubyeyi/Our-MDB/README.md

 MyMDB has been done entirely by Jaber Askari M2947. development of this application took about 80 hours.

 # Self Grading
-* Jaber Askar M2947
+*
 * Suggested Garad : 5
-* I graded myself 5 becase I spent more than 80 hours on the application.
+* I graded myself 5 because we spent more than 80 hours on the application.
 Also I did all the requirements for the projects.
 Down there are all the things that I have done in this project:
     * Getting data from Mysql database
     * Inserting Data to Mysql databse
     * Getting Data from API of TMDB